ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ## Data Table - Proofpoint TRAP List Members
 This data table is typically initiallly populated by a workflow using the Function `Proofpoint TRAP: Get List Members`.
 An entry is created for all members selected in the workflow.

-The datatable is also be updated by functions `Proofpoint TRAP: Add Members to List`, `Proofpoint TRAP: Update List Member` and `Proofpoint TRAP: Delete List Member`.
+The data table is also updated by functions `Proofpoint TRAP: Add Members to List`, `Proofpoint TRAP: Update List Member` and `Proofpoint TRAP: Delete List Member`.

  ![screenshot: dt-proofpoint-trap-list-members-datatable](./screenshots/dt-proofpoint-trap-list-members-datatable.png)